 It’s important to diversify your investments and not put all of your eggs in one basket.
 Beyond a mix of stocks, ETFs and mutual funds, you should consider diversifying your Treasury holdings.
-A mix of short- and long-term T-bills can help reduce risk, as can the inclusion of other Treasurys, like bonds.
+A mix of short- and long-term T-bills can help reduce risk, as can the inclusion of other Treasurys, like Treasury notes and Treasury bonds.

 Monitor interest rates and reinvest your earnings

 As long as the rate of return on your T-bills exceeds the rate of inflation and your personal financial situation remains the same, you could consider reinvesting your earnings into similarly timed T-bills.
 This will help you keep your money relatively safe while maintaining its purchasing power.
 TreasuryDirect offers its Growth Calculator to help you better understand what returns you can expect.

 Understand the risks associated with investing in Treasury bills

 Finally, it’s important to understand the potential risks associated with investing in Treasury bills.
 While T-bills tend to be considered among the safest investments available, they are still subject to interest rate fluctuations.
 Domestic or global political or socioeconomic events may affect them as well.
 As with any investment, carefully consider the risks before committing your money.

 What are the risks associated with investing in Treasury bills?